 When you send a large amount with TransferWise, we might also need to check how you got the money for this transfer.
 And we might ask to see some documents as proof.

 Apart from individual transfers, there is business transfer with a fixed fee.
 Businesses can use Wise’s batch payments system to make bulk payments or mass payouts.
 It allows businesses to make up to 1,000 transactions with a single CSV file upload.

 TransferWise started as a money transfer service.
-However, it later added a virtual banking service, TransferWise Borderless multi-currency account.
+However, it later added a virtual banking service, TransferWise Borderless, now called Wise multi-currency account.
 With this service, you can open a non-resident account.
 For example, you can open a US non-resident bank account even if you don’t have a US address or social security number.
 With this account, you can receive and send money internationally.
 The account comes with a Mastercard debit card.